-You want to drink your coffee right away, so your best solution is to make the exact amount of coffee that you're going to drink — i.e. one cup for yourself or two cups worth if you're with company.
+You want to drink your coffee right away, so your best solution is to make the exact amount of coffee you're going to drink (i.e., one cup for yourself or two cups if you're with company).

-If you know you're going to want more than one cup, and you don't have the time to brew a new batch for your second round, brew a big one and after plunging immediately pour the leftover coffee into a thermos or carafe so that it stays warm for your refill once you've gotten through cup number one.
+If you know you're going to want more than one cup, and you don't have the time to brew a new batch for your second round, brew a big one and after plunging, immediately pour the leftover coffee into a thermos or carafe so it stays warm for your refill once you've gotten through the first cup.

 Want complete French press brewing guides?
 Here are three good references: